-The overall total energy consumption increase in 2021 versus the previous year is mainly due to more operating days brought by the eased lockdown restrictions.
-In terms of efforts to reduce energy consumption, we have conducted several energy-efficiency projects for our mall including changing of light bulbs to LED and retrofit/replacement of electronic equipment and other measures to meet the green building standards.
+The overall increase in total energy consumption in 2022 versus the previous year is mainly due to the increase in mall foot traffic brought by the reopening of the economy.
+In terms of efforts to reduce energy consumption, we continue to conduct several energy-efficiency projects for our mall including changing of light bulbs to LED and retrofitting/replacement of electronic equipment.